Garnar Lane Display Boxes

 30 June - 1 September 2023

-Arts, Identity and Indigenous Storytelling engages young Indigenous people to strengthen identity and connect with Culture through the arts.
+Arts, Identity and Indigenous Storytelling engaged young Indigenous people to strengthen identity and connect with Culture through the arts.
 Bunurong/Palawa artist, Kobi Sainty, worked with Bunjilwarra residents to explore contemporary and traditional mark making to complement their healing journey.

 Painted Miniature Model Competition